What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 Here's what to include:

 That's it.
 You don't need ten pages.
-One page that covers all of this is more effective than a lengthy document nobody will read.
+One page that covers all of this is more effective than a long document nobody will read.

 Letter of Demand vs. Cease and Desist: What's the Difference?